2023-24 Annual Report

 Vision Statement

-Purdue Promise aspires to be a nationally recognized model for supporting low-income students, including those who identify as first-generation students and students of color.
+Purdue Promise aspires to be a nationally recognized model for supporting low-income students, including those who identify as first-generation and students of color.

 Program Elements